-4. A Cannabis Cultivation Business located in the A-E district or with an A- overlay will not be subject to the location limitations set forth in Subsections F.1.a through F.1.e of this Section.
+4. A Cannabis Cultivation Business located in the A-E district and in the P-F District with A- overlay will not be subject to the location limitations set forth in Subsections F.1.a through F.1.e of this Section.